aurelien-naldi/jsboard/README.md

 or let you select valid moves.
 It can also forward your move to a javascript helper for online games (waiting for some server-side work)

+See how it behaves in [the demo page](http://aurelien-naldi.github.io/jsboard/)

 Credits
 -------